-- Please ensure your last meal is before midnight prior to the day of your procedure.
-After midnight, you may drink water only until 06:00 (6 AM). - Please avoid smoking on the day of your procedure. - You will need to make arrangements for a capable adult to accompany you on the day of the procedure and take you back home.
+- On the day before your procedure, please ensure your last meal is before midnight.
+After midnight, you may drink water only until 6 am. - Please avoid smoking on the day of your procedure. - You will need to make arrangements for a capable adult to drop you off on the day of the procedure and take you back home.
+They should be easily contactable via telephone, as they will receive a call from us when you are ready to be discharged.
 They should stay with you overnight.
-You will not be treated with sedation if you do not have someone who can look after you afterwards. - If you have people that you look after, such as a child, you may need to arrange someone else to look after them until the next day. - If you have any illness, including a cough or cold, please contact the clinic before the appointment as it may need to be postponed. - Let your clinician know if you are pregnant or breastfeeding. - Stock up on painkillers such as Ibuprofen and Paracetamol.
+You will not be treated with sedation if you do not have someone who can look after you afterwards. - If you have people that you look after, such as a child, you may need to arrange someone else to look after them until the next day.

-If you have any concerns or queries, please call and speak to one of the waiting list coordinators on 01923 217145/ 436331
+- If you have any illness, including a cough or cold, please contact the clinic before the appointment as It may need to be postponed. - Let your clinician know if you are pregnant or breastfeeding. - Stock up on painkillers such as ibuprofen and paracetamol. - If you have any concerns or queries, please call and speak to one of the waiting list coordinators on 01923 217145 / 436331